behu-kea/ITA23-2-sem/CS101/01-kotlin-intro.md

-### Opgave 9 - level 3

-### Emoji Sequence Decoder and encoder - Level 3
+### Emoji Sequence Cryptographer - level 3

-Emoji Sequence Decoder - Intermediate

-Objective: Develop a Kotlin function to decode a sequence of emojis into text using a specific mapping.
+**Objective**: Develop a Kotlin function to encode and decode messages using a complex emoji-based cipher.

-Description: In this exercise, you will create a Kotlin function decodeEmojiSequence that takes a string of emojis and decodes it into a text message.
-The decoding process is based on a predefined mapping of emoji pairs to characters.
-Your task is to implement this function to accurately translate the emoji sequence into the corresponding text.
+**Description**: This exercise involves creating two Kotlin functions: `encodeMessage` and `decodeMessage`.
+Both functions will utilize a sophisticated mapping system involving emoji pairs and single emojis.
+The `encodeMessage` function will translate a text message into a string of emojis, while `decodeMessage` will do the reverse, using the same mapping.

 Mapping: